jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 symbol in its cost (even if it also has other symbols in its cost).

+## Black Bolt
+Set: Monsters Unleashed!\
+Black Bolt’s Super Powers use the Amplify ability.
+When you use a Super Power, if you discard a
+Location (instead of turning it face-down in your resource row), you get the Amplify text.
+Previous Amplify Super Powers grant an effect to begin with but a larger effect if you Amplify it.
+Black Bolt’s powers only grant an effect if you Amplify them.

 ## Black Panther (MC)
 Set: MCU Heroes\
 **Vibranium Weave Suit**\